 Unfortunately, even the most attentive drivers can fall victim to defective car parts, such as exploding airbags, tires that blowout, or defectively designed SUVs that tend to roll over.

-Poorly maintained or constructed roads, a lack of traffic signals, damaged traffic signs, etc., often leads to car accidents.
+Poorly maintained or constructed roads, a lack of traffic signals, damaged traffic signs, etc., often leads to auto accidents.
 Cities, towns and other municipalities are required by state and federal laws to build, design and maintain safe roads.

 Liability for a car accident refers to someone having to pay for related expenses and losses.
 The liable party will be financially responsible for everyone else’s property repairs and injury costs, including lifelong medical care for a permanent injury.
 In most cases, a liable party will use his or her insurance coverage to pay for a victim’s damages.
 For this reason, Connecticut law requires all drivers to carry at least the minimum amounts of bodily injury and property damage liability insurance.

 After a car accident in New Haven, you will need to identify who is to blame for causing the collision.
 While Connecticut used to be a no-fault state, this law changed in 1994.
 Today, Connecticut is a fault-based automobile insurance state, meaning liability will go to the party at fault for causing the car accident.
 Before you can file an insurance claim, therefore, you will need to determine fault to ensure you contact the correct insurance company.

 Determining liability takes evaluating the factors and decisions that resulted in the collision.
 All drivers in Connecticut have a duty to reasonably ensure the safety of others.
 Breaching this duty by driving drunk, speeding, driving distracted or engaging in other negligent or reckless acts will place liability with the at-fault driver and could even result in a pedestrian related accident.
 Additionally, the other driver in your car accident case may be liable for damages if you or your lawyer can prove that he or she breached a duty of care owed to you and that this caused your collision.